nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 Batch upload refactored to support third party providers.
 It is possible to integrate providers for feature rich and performance upload.
-To this end, the Upload behavior now supports external providers and allows features like progress and multipart.
+To this end, the upload behaviour now supports external providers and allows features like progress and multipart.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24269](https://jira.nuxeo.com/browse/NXP-24269).

-#### User invitation link {{since '10.1'}}
+#### User Invitation Link {{since '10.1'}}

 Fixed link on user invitation e-mail that led to "page not found".